geoserver/geoserver/doc/en/user/source/rest/api/masterpassword.rst

 .. _rest_api_masterpassword:

-Root Password
+Keystore Password
 ===============

-The ``root password`` is used to encrypt the GeoServer key store and for an emergency login using the user ``root``.
+The ``keystore password`` is used to encrypt the GeoServer key store and for an emergency login using the user ``root``.